 Participants leave our interactive workshops with the intercultural knowledge, skills, and attitudes they need to succeed on diverse teams as they serve our international population.

-Hear directly from international students and scholars about their home countries, cultures, family dynamics, education systems, their Illinois experience, and more.
+Hear directly from international students and scholars about their home countries, cultures, family dynamics, education systems, their university experience, and more.

 We work with participants to assess individual and team global competence, provide custom development plans, and work with teams as they build new habits and systems of intercultural communication.